Phr3d13/CoopExtraHUD/README.md

 - **Updated Preset:** Centered vertically along the right edge for balanced, easy viewing.
 - **Vanilla+ Preset:** Right-justified just below the map area, keeping that classic feel.

-The HUD dynamically scales with the number of players and items, plus you can customize nearly everything — scale, opacity, spacing, offsets, and divider lines — all in-game via the Mod Config Menu.
+The HUD dynamically scales with the number of players and items, plus you can customize nearly everything — scale, opacity, spacing, offsets, divider lines, and more — all in-game via the Mod Config Menu (MCM).

 ---